echronos/echronos/components/error/docs.md

 API assertions and internal assertions.
 Both kinds are optional and can be enabled or disabled in the system configuration (see [Error Handling Configuration]).

-API assertions check a wide range (but not all) requirements and preconditions that the RTOS API has regarding application run-time behavior.
+API assertions check a wide range of (but not all) requirements and preconditions that the RTOS API has regarding application run-time behavior.
 For example, the [<span class="api">mutex_lock</span>] API implementation can assert that the mutex ID that the application provides identifies a valid mutex.
 All such assertions cover requirements and preconditions that are clearly documented.
 It is good practice for applications to enable these assertions via the [`api_asserts`] configuration item for debugging and test builds.